jurriaan/aico/EXAMPLE_WORKFLOWS.md

 ## Why this works

-- **Focused Context:** Manually `add`ing and `drop`ping files ensures the AI focuses only on relevant code, keeping token costs low and reasoning sharp.
+- **Focused Context:** Manually `add`ing and `drop`ping files ensures the LLM focuses only on relevant code, keeping token costs low and reasoning sharp.

 - **Correcting the Brain:** By using `aico edit` to fix mistakes in the history rather than the file, we prevent the model from spiraling into bad patterns.